wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.publisher.feature/src/main/resources/publisher/site/themes/wso2/libs/bootstrap-rating/README.md

     <input type="hidden" class="rating"/>

-Also it can be explicitly initialized just calling *.rating()* on the desired input:
+In addition, it can be explicitly initialized by simply calling the *.rating()* on the desired input:

     $('input').rating();